The Bangkok skytrain or BTS as it is known is an extremely convenient method to get around the city of Bangkok.

 The BTS started operation with two basic lines; one line going South East to North (Bearing to Mo Chit), called the Sukhumvit line and another line going from West to Central Bangkok (Wongwian Yai to National Stadium) called the Silom line.

-Both of these tickets can be purchased at the ticket office located at each BTS station.
+Each of these tickets can be purchased at the ticket office located at each BTS station.

-Purchase of single journey tickets is from the Ticket Issuing Machine (TIM), which takes 5 or 10 Baht coins, or from the Integrated Ticketing Machine (ITM), which takes banknotes as well.
+Purchase of single journey tickets is from the Ticket Issuing Machine (TIM), which takes 5 or 10 baht coins, or from the Integrated Ticketing Machine (ITM), which takes banknotes as well.

 If you need change to operate the machines then you can go to the manned booth that dispenses change.

 The Integrated Ticketing Machine is currently being installed in stations and so is not available everywhere.

 The BTS operates from 06.00 am to 12.00 pm each day, so if you head on out, make sure you don't miss the last train home.

 The trains are very frequent so there is not really any need to consult a timetable.

 Just go to the station and wait a few minutes, but if you do want that extra bit of detail about when trains first leave each station, then you can find the BTS timetable here at the Bangkok BTS website.

 For those people coming to live in Bangkok for a longer period it might seem expensive to rent a condominium near to your office.